 III.
 ANALOGY IN THE CHEMICAL ARTS

 Examples of analogous art in the chemical arts include: Ex parte Bland, 3 USPQ2d 1103 (Bd.
 Pat App. & Inter.
 1986) (Claims were drawn to a particulate composition useful as a preservative for an animal foodstuff (or a method of inhibiting fungus growth in an animal foodstuff therewith) comprising verxite having absorbed thereon propionic acid.
 All references were concerned with absorbing biologically active materials on carriers, and therefore the teachings in each of the various references would have been pertinent to the problems in the other references and the invention at hand.); Stratoflex, Inc. v.
 Aeroquip Corp., 713 F.2d 1530, 218 USPQ 871 (Fed.
 Cir.
 1983) (Problem confronting inventor was preventing electrostatic buildup in PTFE tubing caused by hydrocarbon fuel flow while precluding leakage of fuel.
 Two prior art references relied upon were in the rubber hose art, both referencing the problem of electrostatic buildup caused by fuel flow.
-The court found that because PTFE and rubber are used by the same hose manufacturers and experience the same and similar problems, a solution found for a problem experienced with either PTFE or rubber hosing would be looked to when facing a problem with the other.); In re Mlot-Fijalkowski, 676 F.2d 666, 213 USPQ 713 (CCPA 1982) (Problem faced by appellant was enhancement and immobilization of dye penetrant indications.
-References which taught the use of dyes and finely divided developer materials to produce colored images preferably in, but not limited to, the duplicating paper art were properly relied upon because the court found that appellant’s problem was one of dye chemistry, and a search for its solution would include the dye arts in general.).
+The court found that because PTFE and rubber are used by the same hose manufacturers and experience the same and similar problems, a solution found for a problem experienced with either PTFE or rubber hosing would be looked to when facing a problem with the other.); In re Mlot-Fijalkowski, 676 F.2d 666, 213 USPQ 713 (CCPA 1982) (Problem faced by inventor was enhancement and immobilization of dye penetrant indications.
+References which taught the use of dyes and finely divided developer materials to produce colored images preferably in, but not limited to, the duplicating paper art were properly relied upon because the court found that inventor's problem was one of dye chemistry, and a search for its solution would include the dye arts in general.).

 IV.
 ANALOGY IN THE MECHANICAL ARTS

 Examples of analogous art in the mechanical arts include: Stevenson v.
 Int'l Trade Comm., 612 F.2d 546, 550, 204 USPQ 276, 280 (CCPA 1979) ("In a simple mechanical invention a broad spectrum of prior art must be explored and it is reasonable to permit inquiry into other areas where one of ordinary skill in the art would be aware that similar problems exist.").
 See also In re Bigio, 381 F.3d 1320, 1325-26, 72 USPQ2d 1209, 1211-12 (Fed.
 Cir.
 2004).
 The patent application claimed a "hair brush" having a specific bristle configuration.
 The Board affirmed the examiner’s rejection of the claims as being obvious in view of prior art patents disclosing toothbrushes.
 Id. at 1323, 72 USPQ2d at 1210.
-The applicant disputed that the patent references constituted analogous art.
+The appellant disputed that the patent references constituted analogous art.
 On appeal, the court upheld the Board’s interpretation of the claim term "hair brush" to encompass any brush that may be used for any bodily hair, including facial hair.
 Id. at 1323-24, 72 USPQ2d at 1211.
-With this claim interpretation, the court applied the "field of endeavor test" for analogous art and determined that the references were within the field of applicant’s endeavor and hence was analogous art because toothbrushes are structurally similar to small brushes for hair, and a toothbrush could be used to brush facial hair.
+With this claim interpretation, the court applied the "field of endeavor test" for analogous art and determined that the references were within the field of the inventor’s endeavor and hence were analogous art because toothbrushes are structurally similar to small brushes for hair, and a toothbrush could be used to brush facial hair.
 Id. at 1326, 72 USPQ2d at 1212.

 Also see In re Deminski, 796 F.2d 436, 230 USPQ 313 (Fed.
 Cir.
-1986) (Applicant’s claims related to double-acting high pressure gas transmission line compressors in which the valves could be removed easily for replacement.
+1986) (Appellent's claims related to double-acting high pressure gas transmission line compressors in which the valves could be removed easily for replacement.
 The Board relied upon references which taught either a double-acting piston pump or a double-acting piston compressor.
 The court agreed that since the cited pumps and compressors have essentially the same function and structure, the field of endeavor includes both types of double-action piston devices for moving fluids.); Pentec, Inc. v.
 Graphic Controls Corp., 776 F.2d 309, 227 USPQ 766 (Fed.
 Cir.
 1985) (Claims at issue were directed to an instrument marker pen body, the improvement comprising a pen arm holding means having an integrally molded hinged member for folding over against the pen body.
 Although the patent owners argued the hinge and fastener art was nonanalogous, the court held that the problem confronting the inventor was the need for a simple holding means to enable frequent, secure attachment and easy removal of a marker pen to and from a pen arm, and one skilled in the pen art trying to solve that problem would have looked to the fastener and hinge art.); and Ex parte Goodyear Tire & Rubber Co., 230 USPQ 357 (Bd.
 Pat.
 App. & Inter.
-1985) (A reference in the clutch art was held reasonably pertinent to the friction problem faced by applicant, whose claims were directed to a braking material, because brakes and clutches utilize interfacing materials to accomplish their respective purposes.).
+1985) (A reference in the clutch art was held reasonably pertinent to the friction problem faced by the inventor, whose claims were directed to a braking material, because brakes and clutches utilize interfacing materials to accomplish their respective purposes.).